logo image

 Duns Park has a War Memorial, Polish War Memorial, John Duns the Philosopher statue, Kids Play, and Bowling Green.

-Duns Castle is situated about 1 mile up Castle Street from the Market Square.
+Duns Castle is 1 mile up Castle Street from the Market Square.
 The Castle is private with it being used for Weddings, Holidays, and Corporate Events.
 There are two man made Lakes on the Estate that can be visited as a Wildlife Reserve.

 There is a circular Walking Route to the Lakes and Duns Law Hill where the original Town of Duns was situated.